-WALKS - Things to consider...
+WALKS - THINGS TO CONSIDER...

-Walking gear - in a typical winter the footpaths can be rather muddy especially south of the Melbourne windmill site, approaching the entrance to Calke, through Robin Wood and by St. Brides Farm.
-You need proper waterproof footwear.
+WALKING GEAR - in a typical winter the footpaths can be rather muddy especially on the Ivanhoe Way and the path south of the junction of Heath Lane and Staunton Lane.
+You need proper footwear.

-DISTANCE & TIMING

-Expect to walk about 2.5 miles an hour.
+DISTANCE & TIMING Expect to walk about 2.5 miles an hour.

-CROSSING ROADS

-Take great care at all road crossings.
+CROSSING ROADS Take great care at all road crossings.
 Some drivers are not expecting walkers!